Marie Callender’s Banana Cream Pie – Easy Copycat Recipe

 How do you blind-bake pastry?

 When you bake pie pastry, it can balloon up.
-So in order to avoid this, you need to use a fork to poke holes into the bottom of the pan.
+To avoid this, you need to use a fork to poke holes into the bottom of the pan.

-After you have done that, line the crust with parchment paper and pour in some dried beans.
+After that, line the crust with parchment paper and pour some dried beans.
 The beans will help weigh down the pie crust while it bakes and forms into the pan.
-Instead of beans you could use pie weights.
+Instead of beans, you could use pie weights.

 overhead view of homemade Marie Callender's banana cream pie